WoollyMittens/useful-products/README.md

 **wrapper : {css rule}** - The scrolling wrapper inside each target element.

 **items : {css rule}** - The individual product items.

+**remove : {css rule}** - DOM elements that need to be removed before starting the slider.
+Typically these are extra elements left by the CMS.

 **idle : {miliseconds}** - The time to wait before resuming the slideshow after an interaction.